chochinlu/encode_ai_bootcamp_week_1_homework/readme.md

    python app.py
    ```

-3. When prompted, enter the name of the dish you want a recipe for.
+3. Enter your question or request when prompted.

-4. The AI will generate and display a detailed recipe for the requested dish.
+4. The AI will generate and display the appropriate response.

 ## Environment Variables

 This project uses dotenv for environment variable management.
-Create a `.env` file in the root directory and add the following variable:
+Create a `.env` file in the root directory and add the following variables:

 ```
 OPENAI_API_KEY=your_openai_api_key_here
+MODEL=gpt-4o-mini
+PROMPT_CREATOR=sys
 ```

-Make sure to replace `your_openai_api_key_here` with your actual OpenAI API key.
+Make sure to replace the following:
+- `your_openai_api_key_here`: Replace with your actual OpenAI API key.
+- `gpt-4o-mini`: Can be changed to other supported OpenAI models as needed.
+- `sys`: Can be changed to other appropriate prompt creator identifiers.

+## Prompt Creators

+This project supports multiple prompt creators, which can be selected by changing the `PROMPT_CREATOR` variable in the `.env` file.
+Currently supported prompt creators include:

+- `sys`: The default system prompt creator, providing basic chef role and recipe instructions.
+- `park`: A specially designed Chinese cuisine chef role, skilled in Taiwanese cuisine, offering more friendly and detailed recipe guidance.

+Each prompt creator is defined in a corresponding Python file within the `prompts` folder.
+For example, `sys.py` and `park.py`.

+### Prompt Creator File Structure

+Each prompt creator file should contain the following variables:

+- `CHEF_DESCRIPTION`: Defines the chef's role and characteristics.
+- `RECIPE_INSTRUCTIONS`: Provides specific instructions for recipe responses.
+- `USER_INSTRUCTIONS`: A template for formatting user input.

+To use a specific prompt creator, set the `PROMPT_CREATOR` variable in the `.env` file to the corresponding file name (without the `.py` extension).
+For example:

+### Variable Descriptions

+- `OPENAI_API_KEY`: Your OpenAI API key for accessing OpenAI services.
+- `MODEL`: Specifies the OpenAI model to use.
+Default is `gpt-4o-mini`, but you can change it according to your needs.
+- `PROMPT_CREATOR`: Used to identify the creator or source of the prompts.
+Default is `sys` (system).

+Note that the `.env` file contains sensitive information and should not be committed to version control.
 ## Features

-- Utilizes OpenAI's GPT model to generate recipes
+- Utilizes OpenAI's GPT model to generate responses
-- Provides detailed recipes and preparation steps for user-requested dishes
+- Provides detailed answers based on user input
-- Handles unknown dish requests gracefully
+- Handles unknown requests gracefully
 - Streams the AI's response for a more interactive experience

+## Project Structure

+- `app.py`: Main application file
+- `prompts/`: Directory containing prompt files for different roles
+- `utils.py`: Contains shared utility functions
+- `requirements.txt`: Lists project dependencies

 ## Contributing